yuvraj95/yuvraj95/README.md

 # Hi, I'm Yuvraj Gulati 👋

-**Product Manager** with 6+ years of experience building B2B SaaS, compliance tech, and AI-powered products.
+**Product Manager**  building B2B SaaS, compliance tech, and AI-powered products.

 I use this GitHub as a **proof of work** — PRDs, prototypes, automations, and product thinking made public.